List of Crayon Shin-chan episodes: Funimation dub

 Shin Chan is an American adaptation of the Japanese anime television series Crayon Shin-Chan.
 It was produced by Funimation with a total of 78 episodes.
 6 episodes were aired on Cartoon Network's Adult Swim programming block starting on August 21, 2006, and the rest of the 20 episodes of season 1 aired in 2007.
 Season 2 aired on Adult Swim in 2008.
 A third season was produced and released to the Hulu/FunimationNow services in 2011.

 The series used slightly modified Japanese names of most of the major characters (except for Kazama, who is renamed Georgie Prescott, and Nene, who is renamed Penny Milfer).
 Episode segments were selected from different Japanese episodes, and scripts rewritten and localized.
 The show focused on more mature themes and dark humor, and was described as more of a "gag dub".

 All three seasons, 26 episodes per season, have also been released on DVD.
 Season 3, released in 2011, culminated in the official finale, effectively ending the Funimation series.
+As of October 2025, Discotek Media has released the complete series on a 2 disc Blu-ray set.

 The opening theme is "Shin-chan Theme" which is a shortened version of the third opening theme in the Japanese show.
 The closing theme is "Party Join Us", and is based on the fifth ending theme from the Japanese show.
 It is sung in English by voice actress Brina Palencia.